vcita/event-bus-nestjs/README.md

 # @vcita/event-bus-nestjs

-A NestJS module for publishing standardized events to RabbitMQ/AMQP with built-in tracing and structured event formatting.
+A comprehensive NestJS module for publishing and subscribing to standardized events via RabbitMQ/AMQP with built-in tracing, retry mechanisms, and structured event formatting.

 ## What it does

-This package provides a simple way to publish domain events from your NestJS application to RabbitMQ.
+This package provides a complete event bus solution for your NestJS application with RabbitMQ.
 It automatically:
-- Structures events with standardized headers (timestamps, trace IDs, actor info)
+- **Publishing**: Structures events with standardized headers (timestamps, trace IDs, actor info)
+- **Subscribing**: Handles event consumption with automatic retry logic and error handling
-- Handles AMQP connection management
+- **AMQP Management**: Handles connection management and queue/exchange setup
-- Provides distributed tracing support
+- **Distributed Tracing**: Provides built-in tracing support across services
-- Uses consistent routing key patterns
+- **Routing**: Uses consistent routing key patterns for event discovery
+- **Metrics**: Includes Prometheus metrics for monitoring event processing

 ## Installation